 In 1953, the Jahnkes sold the building to Mildred and Ray Zipprich, Milwaukee, Wisconsin pie distributors, who operated it with their family until 1988 and made El Rancho one of the Front Range’s mainstays.
 After they sold El Rancho in 1988, the restaurant was owned by various families and was even boarded up at points until 2015, when the Vincent family renovated the historic restaurant as a brew pub.
 Today, the owners are restoring El Rancho’s former glory and honoring its rich history by making this a true gathering place for the Colorado community.

-When El Rancho opened in 1954, the dining room accommodated 72 guests.
-Today El Rancho can serve 332 guests on the main floor dining room and bar, 27 in the private dining room and another 135 guests in our garden level banquet room.
+When El Rancho opened in 1954, the dining room accommodated a mere 72 guests.
+Today, El Rancho can serve more than 300 guests on the main floor dining room and bar, 27 in the private dining room and another 135 guests in the banquet rooms.

 The updated El Rancho is dedicated to serving the community as a gathering place, preparing tasty meals, producing quality craft beer, and keeping Colorado great.

 El Rancho is conveniently located approximately 18 minutes outside of Denver off of I-70 at the Evergreen Parkway exit

 (or the El Rancho exit if you’re coming from the west).

 We are located just behind the First Bank on the southwest corner just as you exit the highway.

 Yes!
 Dogs are welcome on our patio overlooking the Continental Divide; so feel free to bring your furry friend!